intel/opencl-clang/README.md

 ##### Preferred LLVM version

-By default, openclc-clang's cmake script is searching for LLVM 12.0.0.
+By default, opencl-clang's cmake script is searching for LLVM 12.0.0.
 You can override target version of LLVM by using the `PREFERRED_LLVM_VERSION` cmake
 option: